Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 There are many IPs like Snoopy, Sanrio, Pokémon, Rilakkuma, and more.

-Strolling around, it was almost 3:00 PM.
-I had only eaten a piece of fruit mille-feuille for lunch and was a bit hungry, so I casually picked a highly rated American burger joint I passed by to eat.
+By the time we finished strolling around, it was almost 3:00 PM.
+We had only eaten a slice of fruit mille-feuille for lunch and felt a bit hungry, so we casually picked a highly rated American burger joint we passed by to eat.

 14:50 The Great Burger

-The taste is pretty good, but eating too much can be quite greasy.
+The taste is pretty good, but eating too much can be overwhelming.

 15:40 Shopping in Harajuku

-After eating, continue strolling around Harajuku until evening (16:30) to go to the reserved Otter Café.
+After eating, continue strolling around Harajuku until evening (16:30) to visit the reserved Otter Café.

-Just wandering around, I ended up at the same Le Labo perfume shop where I bought perfume last time.
+Just wandered around and ended up at the same Le Labo store where I bought perfume last time.
 In 2025, the price for 50ml perfume in Japan is ¥31,350, and after tax refund, it’s about ¥28,500.

-The venue is small, with three pools outside where three otters roam around.
-You can buy snacks (¥880) to feed them.
+The venue is small, with three outdoor pools where three otters roam around.
+You can buy snacks to feed them (¥880).
 (They will reach out their paws)

-The coffee is from a vending machine that you operate yourself.
-(Buy for 30 minutes and get 1 cup free)
+The coffee is made by the vending machine itself.
+(Buy 30 minutes and get 1 cup free)

-The venue inside is not very large.
-In the center, there is a paid interactive otter area (additional fee required), next to it is the paid Totoro interactive area (additional fee required), and on the other side is a free hedgehog interactive area, along with several otters inside a fenced enclosure.
+The venue itself is not very large.
+In the middle, there is a paid interactive otter area (extra charge required), next to it is the Totoro interactive area (extra charge required), and on the other side is a free hedgehog interactive area, along with a few otters inside a fenced enclosure.

-There were quite a few visitors interacting with the otters, and it wasn’t our turn until 17:20.
+There were quite a few visitors interacting with the otters, so it wasn’t our turn until 17:20.
 The staff kept track of the time.

-You can pet him while he’s eating and flipping his belly; his fur is very soft.
+You can gently pet his belly while he’s eating; the fur is very soft.

 Overall: The rating might only be around 2.5–3 stars

 The overall venue is too small.
-The basic fee is only ¥3,080 JPY per person for one hour.
-Besides the hedgehogs, there are no other interactive animals, and the coffee is just from a vending machine.
-Although the staff are gentle with the animals, the other otters resting nearby or those in the outdoor pool have very limited space to move, which feels a bit sad.
+The basic fee is only ¥3,080 per person for one hour.
+Except for the hedgehogs, there is no interaction with other animals, and the coffee is just from a vending machine.
+Although the staff are quite gentle with the animals, the other otters resting nearby or those in the outdoor pool have very limited space to move, which feels a bit sad.

-It seems different from the size of a typical coffee shop and has otters running around.
+It seems different from the typical size of a regular café and has otters running around.

 18:00 Head to Shibuya